nilisha77/Evalbot__temp/README.md

 Evalbot with temperature sensing capability

-This is a project done for Advanced Embedded Systems class by casy, monica and nilisha
+This is a project done for Advanced Embedded Systems class by cassie, monica and nilisha